 Scrub the potatoes and peel, if desired.
 Cut the potatoes into small chunks, about 1/2-inch.
 You should have 3 to 4 cups of diced potatoes.

-Season spuds with kosher salt and freshly ground black pepper.
+Put the potatoes in the slow cooker and season them with kosher salt and freshly ground black pepper.

 Cover and cook on high for 3 hours.
 Stir gently once or twice.

 Turn to low and sprinkle shredded cheddar cheese on top of shepherd pie; cook for about 15 to 30 minutes longer, or until the cheese has melted and potatoes are tender.